Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 The Continuum can be damaged by Observable Contradictions.
 For this reasons,

 * The Continuum has its own Stress Track.
+Inducing Stress means that the Continuum has been lucky so far and not actually damaged.
+However, Stress may show up.
+A good example is pictures fading, books rewriting themselves, etc.

 * The Continuum has its own Consequences Track \(Minor/Moderate/Major\).
+As for any character, Consequence damage does show up.
+Each Consequence is an Aspect that alters the Continuum and may be Compelled against any Time Traveler in the vicinity.

+  * Examples of Minor Consequence:

+    * The layout of Time Indirections has changed.
+You may have trouble finding things you have stashed, or using the new cockpit.
+Variants: the clothing of Time Travelers has changed.

+    * Immunization shots are not so good anymore.
+You may find yourself getting sick from diseases to which you were previously immune.

+  * Example of Moderate Consequence:

+    * The Bureaucracy won't answer.

+  * Example of Major Consequence:

+    *

 * These Tracks are shared by all Time Travellers present at a given Space·Time, whether PCs or NPCs.